Large genus bounds for the distribution of triangulated surfaces in moduli space: Introduction

 \begin{theorem} There exists at most $C^{T+rg}$ number of $T$-triangle triangulated surfaces in a Teichm\"{u}ller $r$-ball in $\mathcal{M}_g$.
 Here, $C$ is a universal constant (independent of $g$, $T$ and $r$). \end{theorem}

 \begin{remark} By Euler characteristic conditions, $g=O(T)$.
 So substituting $r=1$ in \cref{upper bound} we obtain \cref{simplified upper bound}. \end{remark}

-\begin{remark} In a Teichm\"{u}ller $1$-ball in the thick part of $\mathcal{M}_g$, the lower and upper bounds for the number of triangulated surfaces given by \cref{lower bound} and \cref{upper bound} differ by a multiple of $\exp(O(T))$ at most. \end{remark}
+\begin{remark} In a Teichm\"{u}ller $1$-ball in the thick part of $\mathcal{M}_g$, the lower and upper bounds for the number of triangulated surfaces given by \cref{lower bound} and \cref{upper bound} differ by a multiple of $\exp(O(T))$ for $T/g$ sufficiently large. \end{remark}

 \begin{remark} It is useful to first ask the combinatorial question: what is the number of $T$-triangle genus $g$ triangulated surfaces, as a function of $T$ and $g$?
-The best bounds for this question are proved in \cite[Theorem 3]{BL19}, where there is a multiplicative error term of $\exp(o(T))$, in contrast to our slightly worse error of $\exp(O(T))$ as stated in \cref{error}.
+The best bounds for this question in the linear range are proved in \cite[Theorem 3]{BL19}.
+This bound has a multiplicative error term of $\exp(o(T))$, in contrast to our slightly worse error of $\exp(O(T))$ as stated in \cref{error}.
 (The constants in both error terms are independent of the genus.) \end{remark}

+\begin{remark} \cref{upper bound} is most interesting in the range $T\sim \theta g$ where $\theta\geq 4$ is a constant.
+In this range, we obtain that the number of triangulated surfaces in a Teichm\"{u}ller $1$-ball grows roughly exponentially in $g$ as $g\to \infty$.
+This is similar to how integer points are distributed in high dimensional Euclidean space (which is a useful toy example).
+In $\mathbb{R}^n$, a radius $\sim n^{1/2}$ ball has volume $\sim 1$.
+Such a ball contains around $C^n$ integer points.
+It is not possible to give a better bound for the number of integer points as a small translation of the ball can change this number by an exponential multiplicative factor. \end{remark}